 NOTE: The illustration is schematic - details may vary depending on car model and market.

-Change a set speed with short presses on the steering wheel buttons (1) or (2) or by pressing and holding them.
+Change the set speed with short or long presses on steering wheel button (1) or (2):

 - Press and hold: Release the button when the speed indicator (3) has moved to the desired speed.